jamesstout/jamesstout.github.io/_posts/2018-05-22-opml-to-markdown.md

 When you export your podcast subscriptions from [Overcast](https://overcast.fm/), you get an [OPML](https://en.wikipedia.org/wiki/OPML) file something like this:

 <script src="https://gist.github.com/jamesstout/a4050fdfda4f1fad5d5637ff35293549.js"></script>

+> warning ""
-_Note that the file contains usernames and passwords in the feed URL_
+> Note that the file contains usernames and passwords in the feed URL

 I wanted to convert the OPML to a Markdown list.
 Something like this: